grpc/proposal/A21-Service-Config-Error-Handling.md

 A valid service config needs to be well formatted, i.e., the JSON representation of the service config needs to be in a valid JSON format.
 If the service config is well formatted, the client validates each field that it recognizes while ignoring the unknown fields, i.e., unknown fields do not affect validation.

-For known fields, valid values are defined by the field itself.
+Fields in the service config must clearly define the validation criteria for values.
 Fields can accept lists where some of the values may be unknown.
-As long as there is atleast one value in the list which succeeds in getting parsed, the field will be considered to have a valid value.
+As long as there is at least one value in the list which succeeds in getting parsed, the field will be considered to have a valid value.
 If any of the known fields fails in validation, the entire service config is deemed invalid.

 ## Rationale